AI Stopwatch Timer - Clean Start/Stop Utility

 function windowResized(){resizeCanvas(windowWidth,windowHeight);}

-Automatically resizes the p5.js canvas to match the current browser window dimensions whenever the window is resized
+Resizes the canvas to match the browser window's new width and height whenever the window is resized, keeping the stopwatch centered and full-screen.

 running boolean